-Note: If your toil workflow has dependencies have a look at the Deploying a Remote Workflow section for a detailed explanation on how to include them.
+Note: If your toil workflow has dependencies have a look at the Auto-Deployment section for a detailed explanation on how to include them.

 Running a Workflow with Autoscaling

 Autoscaling is a feature of running Toil in a cloud whereby additional cloud instances are launched to run the workflow.
 Autoscaling leverages Mesos containers to provide an execution environment for these workflows.